kellpossible/blog/content/Adventures/22-BlueMountainsCanyoning2018.rst

 ----------------

 Whenever someone talks about canyoning in New South Wales, Claustral Canyon often comes to mind and gets a mention.
 Its reputation precedes it.
-And so it was, on the second day the Serendipity Canyon crew joined with an additional Keith and Lauren to clamber down through the rainforest sliding into the many pleasures that awaited us in Claustral Canyon.
+And so it was, on the second day the Serendipity Canyon crew joined with an additional Keith and Lauren to clamber down through the rainforest, sliding into the many pleasures that awaited us in Claustral Canyon.

 The most noteable feature of the canyon is a series of abseils into the "Black Hole of Calcutta".
 I was amazed as we descended, we had our